Jon Johnson selections for this week's AP Top 25 poll

-AP Top 25: Clemson, Alabama, Georgia, LSU, Oklahoma, Ohio State, Notre Dame, Auburn, Florida, Utah, Michigan, Texas, Penn State, Wisconsin, UCF, Oregon, Texas A&M, Iowa, Washington State, Boise State, Virginia, Washington, California, Arizona State, TCU.
+AP Top 25: Clemson, Alabama, Georgia, LSU, Ohio State, Oklahoma, Auburn, Wisconsin, Florida, Notre Dame, Texas, Penn State, Oregon, Iowa, California, Boise State, Washington, Virginia, Utah, Michigan, USC, UCF, Texas A&M, Kansas State, Michigan State.

 Post a comment as